From Cliffs to Lighthouses: Discover South Africa’s Coastal Landmarks

 Golden Mile, Durban

-Further north still, the coastline becomes wilder again, with coral reefs, dune forests, and rich biodiversity at iSimangaliso Wetland Park, another UNESCO World Heritage Site.
+Further north, the coastline becomes wilder again, with coral reefs, dune forests, and rich biodiversity at iSimangaliso Wetland Park, another UNESCO World Heritage Site.

 iSimangaliso Wetland Park